 In other words, when we measure an object’s temperature, we actually measure the average kinetic energy of all the particles in the object.
 However, it’s just an approximation.

 Within this line of reasoning, the higher the temperature, the higher the motion of the particles.
 Conversely, when the temperature drops, the motion of the particles is slower.
 For instance, dyes spread faster through hot water than cold water.
+This also affects the phase of the substance.
+As NASA explains:

 This is why at a temperature of absolute zero, the motion of particles grinds to a halt.
 Absolute zero is just a theoretical construct and, in practice, it can never be achieved.
 However, physicists have been able to cool things to a fraction of a degree above zero, trapping atoms and molecules, or creating exotic phases of matter such as the Bose-Einstein condensate (BEC).